 Olesya Salnikova Gilmore

-Olesya Salnikova Gilmore was born in Moscow, Russia, raised in the U.S., and graduated from Pepperdine University with a B.A. in English/political science, and from Northwestern University School of Law.
-She practiced litigation at a large law firm for several years before pursuing her dream of becoming an author.
-She is happiest writing historical fiction and fantasy inspired by Eastern European folklore.
-She lives in a wooded lakeside suburb of Chicago with her husband and daughter.
-The Witch and the Tsar, her debut novel, is out now from ACE/Penguin Random House.
-Her essays and reviews have appeared in LitHub, Tor.com, Historical Novels Review, Bookish, the Washington Independent Review of Books, and others.
+Olesya Salnikova Gilmore is the author of The Witch and the Tsar, The Haunting of Moscow House, and the forthcoming The Fortune Tellers of Rue Daru.
+Originally from Moscow, she was raised in the U.S. and graduated from Pepperdine University with a B.A. in English/political science, and from Northwestern School of Law with a JD.
+She practiced litigation at a large law firm in Chicago for several years before pursuing her dream of becoming an author.
+She writes speculative gothic suspense and other dark fiction.
+She also loves exploring Eastern European history and folklore.
+Her work has appeared in LitHub, CrimeReads, Tor.com/Reactor, Writer’s Digest, the Independent, and elsewhere.
+She lives in a wooded, lakeside suburb of Chicago with her husband and two daughters.

 [Photo by Nicola Levine.]